abdullahmubin/puzzle/README.md

 - Firefox (latest)
 - Safari (latest)

+## Known Issues

+- Camera sometimes fails to start on Firefox (works fine on Chrome/Edge)
+- Puzzle grid might look a bit off on very small screens (< 320px width)
+- Error messages are logged to console but not always shown to users (TODO: improve this)
+- Target shape/color might not exist in watermarks (random selection) - could be improved

 ## Notes

 - All processing happens client-side - no images are sent to any server